linode/docs/docs/quick-answers/linode-platform/how-to-change-your-email/index.md

 1. Click on your username and choose **My Profile** from the drop down menu.

+    ![Click My Profile from Username Drop Down Menu](how-to-change-email-my-profile.png "Click My Profile from Username Drop Down Menu")

 1. On the My Profile page, in the **Email** field, enter the email you would like to associate with your account.

-    ![Click My Profile from Username Drop Down Menu](how-to-change-email-my-profile.png "Click My Profile from Username Drop Down Menu")

 1. Click the **Save** button.

+    ![Click to Save a New Email](how-to-change-email-save.png "Click to Save a New Email")

 1. Cloud Manager will tell you that the email address has been updated.
 You will also receive an email at this new address from Linode Support confirming this update.

-    ![Click to Save a New Email](how-to-change-email-save.png "Click to Save a New Email")

-1. If you enter an invalid email address, you will get an error message.
+1. If you enter an invalid email address, the following error message is displayed.

     ![Error Message for Invalid Email](how-to-change-email-error.png "Error Message for Invalid Email")